EXCLUSIVE-Brazil plans legislation to crack down on laundering of illegal gold

 The miners devastated much of the vast reservation, polluting rivers with mercury, terrorizing the Yanomami with sickness and famine by hunting their game and bringing in disease.

-(Reporting by Lisandra Paraguassu, Anthony Boadle and Ricardo Brito; Editing by Leslie Adler)
+(Reporting by Lisandra Paraguassu, Anthony Boadle and Ricardo Brito; Editing by Leslie Adler and Lisa Shumaker)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))